fabianlee/spring-micro-with-actuator/README.md

 This is a small REST API built with the Spring Boot framework, to illustrate the use of:

 * OpenAPI standard ([Swagger](https://swagger.io/tools/swagger-ui/)) for documentation and interactive testing
-* Exposing metrics via Actuator for Prometheus consumption
+* Exposing metrics via [Actuator](https://docs.spring.io/spring-boot/docs/2.5.6/reference/html/actuator.html) and [Micrometer](https://micrometer.io/docs/concepts) for Prometheus consumption
 * Testing custom ServiceMonitor and Prometheus alerts coming from service

 ## Domain Model